All posts

 Step 3: Get an EIN

-The EIN (Employer Identification Number) is the LLC's US tax ID.
-Nigerian founders without a US Social Security Number (SSN) obtain it through Form SS-4 — by fax (4 business days to 4 weeks) or through a formation service (1-6 weeks).
-The EIN is free.
-The IRS charges nothing for it.
+The EIN is your LLC's US tax ID.
+It is free -- the IRS charges nothing.
+Without a US Social Security Number, you get it through Form SS-4 by fax (4 business days to 4 weeks) or through a formation service (1-6 weeks).

-The full process with step-by-step instructions is covered in the EIN without SSN guide.
+The full process is in the EIN guide.
 Key points for Nigerian founders:

 Fax method from Nigeria

-The IRS accepts faxed Form SS-4 at (855) 215-1627 (for applicants with a principal business address outside the US).
-Nigerian founders face a practical problem: fax machines are uncommon in Nigeria.
-Online fax services (eFax, FaxBurner, Fax.Plus) work as alternatives — upload the completed Form SS-4 as a PDF, and the service transmits it as a fax.
+The IRS accepts faxed Form SS-4 at (855) 215-1627 (for applicants outside the US).
+The obvious problem: fax machines are rare in Nigeria.
+Online fax services (eFax, FaxBurner, Fax.Plus) work -- upload the completed SS-4 as a PDF and the service sends it as a fax.

 Key fields for Nigerian applicants: